-Organizations are drifting away from the people they serve
+Organizations are at risk of drifting away from the people they serve

 In a world increasingly governed by dashboards, models, and AI systems, human experience is being flattened into patterns, probabilities, and predictions.
 The lived realities of customers — their pressures, fears, hopes, beliefs, and aspirations — are collapsed into data points.

-This creates a dangerous illusion: the belief that more data means more understanding.
+This creates a dangerous illusion: that more data means more understanding.

 Organizations are gaining information and losing meaning.

 People don’t behave according to spreadsheets.
-They behave within social, economic, and cultural contexts that data cannot fully see.
-When those forces are overlooked, organizations start designing for abstractions — not people.
+They behave according to context, culture, social forces, and economic pressures.
+When these forces are overlooked, organizations begin designing for abstractions — not people.

 The consequences are real